tableau/extensions-api/docs/trex_publish.md

 However, to run on Tableau Server or Tableau Online, your extension must:

 * Be hosted on a web server that uses HTTPS (`localhost` is the exception during development).
-The web server needs to be on a separate computer from the computer(s) running Tableau Server.
+Note that hosting your extension on the same computer that is running Tableau Server is not recommended.
 * Declare full data access (if the extension calls any functions that access the underlying data in the dashboard).
 * Be granted permission to run on Tableau Server or Tableau Online.